DavidePatria/rtabmap_fast_planner_px4/rtabmap_drone/README.md

 # Patrolling (stopping in place for 5 seconds):
 rosrun rtabmap_ros patrol.py _time:=5 Room1 Room2 Room3
 ```
+in alternative to manually launching `offboard_node` and publishing on the topic
+`roslaunch rtabmap_drone gazebo.launch offb:=true`
+which will start the node and another script that publishes, useful for simulating, where safety isn't needed.

  * Manual control: If a joystick is plugged, you can send twists by holding L1 and moving the joysticks.
 Hold L1+L2 with left joystick down to land (be gentle to land smoothly), then hold left joystick in bottom-right position to disarm after the drone is on the ground.
  * Autonomous control: use "2D Nav Goal" button in RVIZ to set a goal to reach